oconnor-ryan/E2E2/README.md

   - Text
   - Images
   - Files
+* ALL messages are end-to-end encrypted, meaning the server should not be capable of decrypting messages.
 * Users can form group chats
 * Users can invite each other to certain group chats
 * Group chats can be organized by topics or channels (simlar to Discord Servers/Channels or Element's Matrix Spaces/Rooms)
-* Users can self-host the server for their own private use.
+* Chats can be asyncronous (a user can send a message to an offline user and the offline user will receive the message once they connect to server).

+- Accounts and Login
+  - All users must register their device when first creating an account.
+  - All cryptography keys used to log in must be persisted on browser.
+  - Only one primary device per account.
+    - Signal and Whatsapp use phone number, so the phone is the main device, though you can link other computers to your account via your phone.
+    - (Optional) Consider adding option to link up to 2 other devices.
+Your main device must be used to link both.
+  - Users can transfer accounts from one device to another if needed
+  - If device is lost:
+    - Have user request that they want to backup their device.
+The client generates a second keypair and sends the public key to the server.
+The private key is then stored as a file on the client, and the user is responsible for putting it in a safe spot (maybe allow encrypted via PBKDF2).
+When the user registers from another device, they have the option to recover their account using this file.
+If this succeeds, then the user gets access to their account, a new keypair is generated for that device for messaging, and the user loses their old messages.
+  - If another person steals your credentials and puts it in their browser:
+    - The original owner should delete their account, preventing the malicous user from receiving or sending any more messages.

 ## Client Side
-* This should be a separate project so that users who don't trust the server they're connected to can clone the project via Git and build the project themselves.
-* Attempt to request use of Persistant Storage (Local Storage, IndexedDB) to store encryption keys.
-Otherwise, prompt for a password to generate the key from a key derivation function.
+* Uses Persistant Storage (IndexedDB) to store encryption keys and received messages.
+* Crypto Keys cannot be deleted, but messages can.

 ### Tools
 - Front-end Framework
   * None.
 Using standard HTML/CSS/Javascript
-- Encryption
+- Encryption Library
   * Web Crypto API (native to all targeted browsers)
+- Supported Browsers:
+  - Safari (desktop and mobile)
+  - Chrome (desktop and mobile)
+  - Firefox (desktop and mobile)
+  - Edge (desktop and mobile)
+  - Any other browser that supports Persistant Storage, WebCrypto API, and WebSockets.

 ### Encryption
 **\*FOCUS MORE ON THIS\***

 Methods for Encrypting Messages:
-1. Use Only Public Key Encryption:
-  - Each user has a public-private keypair
-  - When sending a message:
-      1. Take the message and encrypt it with the respective public key for each user in the group.
-      2. Send those encrypted messages from the client to the server, who will distribute the correct encrypted messages to each user.
-      3. When a user receives a message, they use their private key to decrypt the message.
-  - Generating Keys
-    - When creating an account, a key pair will be generated client-side
-    - The private key will be encrypted using an AES key derived from the PBKDF2 function, which takes in the user's password and outputs the AES key.
-  - Storing keys
-    - The private key is stored client-side unencrypted.
-    - The private key is also stored server-side, encrypted by AES key from key derivation function.
-    - The public key is stored server-side.
-  - Advantages
-    - Easier to implement
-    - Public key encryption is very difficult to break.
-  - Disadvantages
-    - Computationally expensive on client, especially for larger groups
-    - If someone's private key is stolen, all messages sent to and from the user can be decrypted
-      - This could be fixed by creating a new key-pair per user for every group, limiting the amount of decrypted messages to the ones sent to and from the user in the current group.
-    - Each encrypted version of the same message must be stored on server for each user.
-    - The message size is limited to the modulus used for public key encryption.
-(Example: For RSA with a modulus of 4096, the maximum message size is 512 bytes)

-2. Shared Key
+1. Shared Key
+  - One of the clients in a group chat creates an AES key, encrypts it with each chat member's public key, and sends the encrypted key to each client.
-  - Each user has a public-private key to encrypt their keys and metadata.
+  - This single key is used by each client to encrypt messages they send and decrypt messages they receive.
-  - A shared secret is kept per group chat and distributed to the group's members.
-  - Shared keys must be encrypted before being stored on the server to prevent the server from viewing a group's plaintext messages.
-  - Each chat member will have a copy of the shared key of the group they're in.
-This shared key will be encrypted by the user's public key.
-  - Each user's private key is encrypted by an AES key generated from a key-derivation function that takes the user's password, similar to GNU Privacy Guard program.
+  - Will need a way to allow clients to talk even if shared key generated by one client is rejected by other clients.
+2. Use 3-Party Diffe-Hellman Key Exchange.

 ## Server Side
 The server serves 3 primary purposes:
-1. Allow clients to create accounts
+1. Allow clients to create accounts and login
-2. Distribute messages between multiple clients
+2. Distribute encrypted messages between multiple clients
-3. Store the encrypted messages and files of its clients
+3. Store the encrypted messages and files of its clients until every device owned by those clients receives the message.
-  - Clients will not store messages because we want one user to access their messages through multiple devices.
-  - All client keys and shared keys must be ENCRYPTED before being stored on the server.
-A client can unlock those keys using a key generated from a key derivation function.

 ### Tools
 - Back-end Framework
   * NodeJS Runtime
-  * ExpressJS to simplify setting up Web API routes
+  * ExpressJS to simplify setting up Web API routes (MIT)
   * WS NPM package to simplify handling WebSocket server.
+(MIT)
-  * mysql2 or postgres NPM package for communicating with database
+  * postgres NPM package for communicating with database (Unlicense)
-  * express-session NPM package for session handling
+  * express-session NPM package for session handling (MIT)
 - Database
-  * MariaDB or PostgreSQL
+  * PostgreSQL

 ### Login
-Methods For Login:
-1. Use hashing (SHA-256 or SHA-512) and salting
-  - When creating account password, hash and salt the password, then send this to the server.
-  - When a user logs in, if the hash generated from the given password and salt are the same, then the password is correct.
+- When creating an account, a keypair is generated and the server keeps the public key.

-  - Advantages
-    - Easy to implement
-    - Salting reduces the effectiveness of rainbow tables.
-  - Disadvantages
-    - If a attacker is able to download the database from a server, they can retrieve the password from a hash and salt if they have the hardware to do so.

-2. Store the result of a key derivation function(PBKDF2,scrypt,argon2,etc)
-  - When creating account password, derive a key from a given password and store it on the server.
-  - When logging in, the given password is run through the KDF and compared to the stored key.
-  - Advantages
-    - More expensive to calculate for attackers
-  - Disadvantages
-    - The only key-derivation function for user passwords in WebCrypto API is PBKDF2, which is more prone to being brute-forced by high-end GPUs compared to other KDFs that allow low-entropy inputs (argon2, scrypt, bcrypt).
-To combat this, OWASP recommends 600000 iterations for password storage.
-  - Note
-    - If using Approach 1 in Encryption section:
-      - Make sure the password key stored on the database is NOT THE SAME as the one used to decrypt the private key.
-Use a different salt for the AES key derived from the password so that the password key cannot be used to decrypt the user's private key.

-3. Passwordless Authentification
-  - Options:
-    - Possession factors
-      - Use TOTP Protocol for generating One-Time Passwords (limited per device)
-      - Email / SMS magic links may work, but that requires giving up a email address or phone number, and I don't want to pay for a email / SMS service.
-Also, we don't know how secure these emails/phone numbers are.
-    - Use private key (certificate).
-When first creating account, force the user to copy the private key and put it in a safe spot, similar to autogenerating a password.
-When logging in, the server randomly generates a long string, encrypts it with the user's public key, and sends it back to the user.
-If the user can decrypt the message and send the message back to the server, the server can confirm that this is indeed the correct user.
-Session cookie will be used for identify the user after this.
+- When logging in, the server generates a long, random string, encrypts it via the user's public key, and sends it to the client.
+If the client can decrypt the message and send it in plaintext to the server, then the user is logged in.
-      - May need to use separate public/private key pair from the one used to encrypt symmetric encryption keys used for messaging.
+- When receiving session cookie, ensure that cookie property HttpOnly is set to true to prevent Javascript on browser from accessing it.

 ## Examples Of Similar Projects
 * Signal (simple messaging app with e2ee, has no web client)
+  - End-to-End-Encrypted messages
+  - Must use phone number and phone to create account.
+  - Can link up to 5 computers (NOT PHONES) to same account, but unlinks after 30 days.
+  - Uses Signal Protocol
+  - Centralized
+  - No web client
+* Element
+  - more complex messaging app
-* Element (more complex messaging app, allowing the client to connect to multiple servers and spaces using Matrix protocol.
-Users can self-host the page using Synapse or another server implementation of the Matrix protocol)
+  - allows the client to connect to multiple servers and spaces using Matrix protocol.
+  - Users can self-host the page using Synapse or another server implementation of the Matrix protocol
+  - End-to-end encryption is optional
+  - Decentralized, meaning messages can be sent across multiple servers, even self-hosted ones.

-* WhatsApp (similar to Signal, but has web client)
+* WhatsApp
+  - Very similar to Signal
+    - Must use phone to register
+    - Uses Signal Protocol
+    - Asyncronous Messaging
+  - Can link up to 4 devices (including phones) using primary phone temporarily
+  - Has Web Client

+* Discord
-* Discord (users can talk in private chats or on public "servers", user's cannot self-host Discord and messages are not encrypted)
+  - users can talk in private chats or on public "servers"
-* Microsoft Teams (similar to Element, but no self-hosting and has options to download extensions)
+  - Centralized Server
+  - messages are not encrypted and are persistant
+  - Asyncronous chats

-## Other End-to-End-Encrypted Messaging Protocols
+## Other End-to-End-Encrypted Instant Messaging Protocols
 * Signal
+* OMEMO (extension of XMPP Protocol)
-* OLM and MEGOLM from Matrix
+* OLM and MEGOLM (extension of Matrix Protocol)
-* OpenPGP

-## Weird Stuff To Look Out For
-* Don't assume UTF-8 characters have a maximum byte size of 4.
-This character(🤦🏼‍♂️) is 17 bytes because it contains multiple "unicode scalars".
-For this emoji (🤦🏼‍♂️), there are 5 scalars used: 4 bytes for face palm emoji, 4 bytes for the emoji modifier for the color of the emoji, 3 bytes for a zero-width joiner character, 3 bytes to specify that it is male, and 3 bytes for the variation selector, totalling 17 bytes.
-Some text editors display 🤦🏼‍♂️ as 🤦🏼\u200d♂️ or 🤦🏼♂️ due to this.
-If setting a message size limit, be aware of this.
+* OpenPGP (not necessary a instant messaging protocol, but may be useful)

 ## Glossery (And Other Useful Words)
 - Forward Secrecy (or Perfect Forward Secrecy)